Seeking Utopia

 Panacea

-The healing was achieved by the distribution of transcendent power on small pieces of linen, which when soaked in water provided a healing drink.
-The society promoted the value of the blessed linen and distributed them free to over 122,000 applicants from 102 countries.
-The linen square were also carried for good financial as well as physical and spiritual health.
+Healing was achieved by the distribution of transcendent power on small pieces of linen, which when soaked in water provided a healing drink.
+The value of the blessed linen was promoted widely and distributed free to over 122,000 applicants from 102 countries.
+The linen squares were also carried for good financial as well as physical and spiritual health.

 Protection Preparation I, 2020, Inkjet print, 32cm x 40cm